- Free Consultation - Call 24/7: 248-515-6583 Tap Here to Call Us

 When a sex crime convictions record is deleted, the person is no longer required to register as a sex crime offender in the Michigan Sex Offender Registry for the sex offense they were convicted of.

 Because expunged criminal records are not entirely erased, they can still be accessed in the non-public sex offender registries by governmental agencies, such as the police, prosecutors, judges, and governors.
-Prosecutors can use the non-public sex offense records to enhance punishment fora previously convicted sex offender, even after an expungement.
+Prosecutors can use the non-public sex offense records to enhance punishment for a previously convicted sex offender, even after an expungement.
 Also, the non-public record may still affect persons seeking employment with law enforcement agencies and the Michigan Department of Corrections.

 You May Need a Lawyer